Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 This pragmatic approach enables:

-The protocol succeeds by providing infrastructure that meets users where they are.
+The protocol succeeds by providing infrastructure that meets people where they are.
 Whether someone has $10 or $10 million, intermittent connectivity or fiber internet, technical expertise or none at all—Bitcoin Deposits provides an appropriate solution that maintains the core principle of cryptographic verifiability while acknowledging the realities of human trust networks.